Anthropology: Biological Anthropology, BA

 You may count no more than one course toward both a Major and a Sector requirement.
 For Exceptions, check the Policy Statement.

 Up to three courses from BIBB, BIOL, HSSC and PSYC may be requested.
-All non-ANTH courses must be approved by the Undergraduate Program Coordinator.
+All non-ANTH courses must be approved by the Undergraduate Program Chair.